-Venerable Chodron: I asked B. F. for his thoughts about another inmate who told me he doesn’t feel he deserves love and thus has a hard time giving and receiving it.
+Venerable Chodron: I asked B. F. for his thoughts about another person in prison who told me he doesn’t feel he deserves love and thus has a hard time giving and receiving it.
 Many people I meet have talked about a similar problem.
 The following are his reflections.

 About the man who doesn’t feel he deserves others’ love for him, I think he probably does not have much “self-love.”
 He might have a feeling of low self-worth that won’t allow him to love anyone because he feels that he isn’t worth being loved.
 He may be a younger guy that hasn’t reached the age where you come to terms with loving others.

 Since coming to prison, I have gone from being young to being middle-aged, and in the course of that aging, I have learned a lot about love—love coming to me and love that I give.
 I have been transformed from someone who could never even say, “I love you,” much less know the meaning or recognize the true feelings of love, to someone who freely tells those whom I love how I truly feel.
 I have gotten past that silly pseudo-machismo of youth that prevents you from saying, feeling, recognizing, or expressing your love for others.

 I’ve never really had a problem with feeling that I didn’t deserve love.
 Before prison, if someone loved me (like a girlfriend or family member—friends didn’t really “love” each other in my clique), I really didn’t trip on it too much.
 I was too busy doing all the crazy crap that I used to do.
 If someone loved me, it was like, “Yeah, alright, that’s cool.”